7 Iconic Fashion Pieces In The History Of Fashion

 When Thomas Burberry founded his eponymous label in 1856 out of a passion for the outdoors, and the willingness to protect the British from the rainy weather, the trench coat came as the perfect piece to fulfill this mission.

-After the Gabardine, the Trench Coat saw the day in 1912 when Thomas Burberry was commissioned by the British royal family to create uniforms for the British army during the Boer Wars and First World War.
+After the Gabardine, the Trench Coat saw the day in 1912.
+It was when Thomas Burberry was commissioned by the British royal family to create uniforms for the British army during the Boer Wars and First World War.
 The piece was designed initially as a military item for trench soldiers – hence the name: “trench coat”.
 The first model was the Tielocken, an entirely gabardine-made coat.
 The metal D-rings allowed one to attach military equipment and added extra chest protection and epaulets upon which an officer could display his rank, so the Trench Coat was considered a status symbol.
 Burberry also supplied the British Army during the Second World War.

 After World War II, the Trench Coat stopped being an exclusively military piece.
 It soon became the sporty and stylish item par excellence, adopted by many as a symbol of comfort and practicality.